amathsow/amathsow.github.io/_pages/home.md

 _ vivatech prize Paris(www.vivatechnology.com/) and travel partnership with Orange Sillicon Valley

-Currently, I am specialized in artificial intelligence and i'm mostly interested about Reinforcement Learning, autonomous navigation and multi agents system.
-As member of Intelligent Robot Learning(IRLab: Alberta), i'm working with  **Dr. Matt Taylor** on variance reduced gradient applied to convergent actor critic algorithm for high dimensional observations.
-I have also reproduced many human in the loop RL algorithms(Tamer, Deep Tamer, COACH, Deep COACH).
+Currently, I am doing a program at AMMI: African Master in Machine Intelligence sponsored by Google and Facebok and i'm mostly interested about Reinforcement Learning, autonomous navigation and multi agents system.
+As member of Intelligent Robot Learning(IRLab: Alberta), i'm working with  <a href="https://drmatttaylor.net/"> **Dr. Matt Taylor** </a> **Dr. Matt Taylor** on variance reduced gradient applied to convergent actor critic algorithm which is and HCLR where the human feedback is considered as a reward.
+The goal is to applyed to high dimensional observations and compare it to others algorithms (Deep Tamer, Deep COACH, etc).

 ## Publications
 - Awesome Person.
 2020.
 "How we can survive the global warming."
 Nature 149.